SimBuddy/logtotal-sanitizer/README.md

 This is hopefully, a small gift to SOC Prime and Andrii B from Paul G (formerly Diageo).
 I'm stress testing a novel method of refocussing code (not traditional optimising), which is machine-assisted, and human orchestrated, and I noticed SOC Prime's post about the sanitiser, so I thought I'd stress-test the code with my method.
 If you need any more info, AB has my number.

 I would greatly appreciate feedback on this, as I'm new to Github, so sorry if I goofed up.
-I'm interested in the real-world improvements if adopted/tested.
+I'm interested in any real-world improvements if adopted/tested.

 The upstream project provides deterministic sanitization and pseudonymization of sensitive values in log data for Node.js and browser environments.